minoue-xx/Sudoku-Solver-via-Wasm/README.md

 # Webcam Sudoku Solver
 Copyright (c) 2021 Michio Inoue

-The license is available in the License file within this repository

 MATLAB's Sudoku solver is implemented as a form of WebAssembly, through "Generate JavaScript Using MATLAB Coder" version 2.0.2 by Geoff McVittie.
 The tool allows you to create JavaScript/WebAssembly libraries from MATLAB projects using MATLAB Coder.